dspeth/dspeth.github.io/_pages/Situ.md

 ### Research
-{% include gallery id="gallery_research" caption="Fieldwork at Mono Lake and Pescadero Basin, wildly different boat sizes..." %}
+{% include gallery id="gallery_research" caption="Fieldwork at Mono Lake and Pescadero Basin" %}

 **Pescadero Basin**
 My primary field site while in the Orphan lab is Pescadero Basin, a deep pull-apart basin at the southern edge of the Gulf of California.
 First discovered